• Skip to primary navigation

 (*This post was sponsored by Clover Sonoma.
 All opinions and happiness about their Lactose-Free milk are my own.)

 Grab a spoon and appetite because you are going to want seconds of this delicious fish chowder.
-I also include a video below to watch every step of making this easy chowder recipe!
 If you love hot soup as much as we do, you may want to check out all of my delicious gluten free soup recipes.

 AWESOME!
 Made this twice now.
 My Nova Scotia in-laws raved about how tasty it is.
 Both times I had to sub whole milk with a mixture of half n half cream and water.
 I also used the bacon grease as it is full of flavour.
 This is a keeper recipe 👍."

 I have been buying Clover milk for years.
-Those of you who have been reading my blog for awhile know how much I love companies that give back.
-Both to their community and the environment.
+Those who have been reading my blog for a while know how much I love companies that give back to their community and the environment.

 • Clover has remained conscious and careful about what goes into its products (and what doesn't) for three generations.
 This means you can feel good about serving Clover Sonoma's milk to your family!